-If the "TimeSensitiveNetworking" feature is supported the AF may subscribe to notification of new 5GS Bridge information and/or DS-TT PMIC and/or NW-TT PMIC(s) and/or BMIC availability.
+If the "TimeSensitiveNetworking" feature is supported the AF may subscribe to notification of DS-TT PMIC and/or NW-TT PMIC(s) and/or BMIC availability.
 The AF may also provide TSCAI input information and QoS related data or a BMIC and/or one or more PMIC(s).

 1a.
 The AF provides the Service Information to the PCF by sending a Diameter AAR for a new Rx Diameter session.